Royals vs. White Sox Player Props Betting Odds

 Robert Stats

 - Robert has 45 hits with 12 doubles, 12 home runs, nine walks and 28 RBI.
-He's also stolen one base.
+He's also stolen two bases.

 Robert Recent Games